 “Hot cup of coffee and the donuts are Dunkin” — Stop That Train (B-Boy Bouillabaisse)

 Aperitif #1, #2 & #3: Brass Monkey cocktails, “Two Roads Brass Monkey” & “Hot Sauce Committee Michelada”

 “I drink Brass Monkey and I rock well / I got a Castle in Brooklyn that’s where I dwell” — Brass Monkey

 As we detailed our first year, many people think a Brass Monkey is a malt liquor bottle with some orange juice added after the first few sips of brew.
 Well, according to Mike D, their famous song is based on a premixed cocktail of rum, vodka and orange juice.
-We started our first afternoon off with Brass Monkey cocktails.
-Bartender Richard at The Industry (Good Dog Bar‘s sister bar) expertly mixed up equal parts dark rum, vodka & orange juice over some rocks.
+We indulged in a few Brass Monkey cocktails this week.
+Bartender Adam at Jose Pistola’s expertly mixed up equal parts rum, vodka & orange juice over some rocks.

 Appetizer #1: Sliders

 “Got the ladies of the eighties from here to White Castle” — Hold It Now – Hit It